 Although the James Bond movie series began with a surprising lack of gadgetry and big-budget fireworks, who would the Bond we’ve come to know today be without all his gadgets?

 Here’s a list of some of our favorite James Bond gadgets and how realistic/functional they’d be in the real world.

 - Robot Dog (A View To A Kill, 1985)

-Remember in the 1980s when robots were cool?
-Every movie or TV show from Short Circuit to Small Wonder had a robot in it and Bond was no different.
+Robots became very popular in the 1980s.
+Every movie or TV show from Short Circuit to Small Wonder all had a robot in it and Bond was no different.
 In A View to a Kill, Q has a small dog sized surveillance robot that he operates by remote control.
 You might remember how Q used the robot to spy on Bond girl, Stacy Sutton, when she was coming out of the shower.
 Could it work?
 Yes.
 After 9/11, hundreds of robots were used to scourer the wreckage of the World Trade Center’s collapsed twin towers and help diffuse road side bombs in Iraq.

 - X-Ray Glasses (The World Is Not Enough, 1999)

-These blue sunglasses from Q’s lab are both stylish and functional with X-ray ability that allow Bond to wander though a casino viewing concealed weapons and inspecting ladies’ lingerie.
+These blue sunglasses from Q’s lab are both stylish and functional.
+This X-ray ability allowed Bond to wander though a casino viewing concealed weapons and inspecting ladies’ lingerie.
 But could it work?
 No. These glasses stretch the barriers of X-ray technology a little too far.
 X-rays are most widely used in medicine to visualize bones and organs and requires the subject to stand stationary for a few seconds in order to work properly.

 - Jetpack (Thunderball, 1965)